jbobbylopez/hi/ROADMAP.md

 - Improved testing scope, focused on indicators and statuses

 #### Logical Separation of Concerns ####
-- Externalization of hard-coded configs into config/hi.yml

-#### Likely Features and Improvements ####
-Not guaranteed, but likely to be implemented if time permits.

-#### Design Improvements ####
-- Breaking checks.yml out into multiple files.
-I imagine that if I'm going to implement 'Dynamic Groups', then I might as well group the checks with filenames representing those groups.
-It would also make managing checks an easier task.

-#### Logical Separation of Concerns ####
 - [🚧] Remove the dependency on 'watch' command for continuous monitoring.
 The GNU 'watch' command that comes with most Linux distributions tends to strip ANSI color codes from plain-text output.
 Although the 'watch'